nicosabena/authorization-extension-tool/readme.md

 - `groups-with-users-not-found`: a list of groups with users that are not present in the users export.
 - `groups-with-inactive-members`: a list of groups with users that have not logged in since the `--cutoff` date.
   The `--cutoff` option needs to be provided in the `yyyy-mm-dd` format.
+- `groups-and-emails`: a list of user emails in the group.
+Use combined with `--group` to specify the group name to filter.

 > (*) For reports where there's a one-to-many relationship (e.g. "roles" lists permissions for each role) use `--flat` to
 > generate one row per combination.

 You can get a list of report types by typing: